-The paper begins with the enigma of the disconnect between the closeness of Berber lects and the apparent antiquity of the pastoral economy in the Sahara which it seems should be linked to Berber expansion.
+The paper begins with the enigma of the disconnect between the closeness of Berber lects and the apparent antiquity of the pastoral economy in the Sahara which should be linked to Berber expansion.
 It summarises the links of Berber with Afroasiatic and notes that Semitic is its nearest relative.
 If this is so, the split from Semitic can hardly be later than 6500 BP, making Berber coherence all the more perplexing.
-Under all circumstances, the pre-Berber must have remained a small undiverse community, presumably resident in the western Delta of the Nile for several thousand years.
 Language change over this period would explain the erosion of common Afroasiatic vocabulary.
+There is clearly a link between the Berbers and pastoralism, but livestock herding in the Sahara is very early and does seem to be coherent with the modern pattern of Berber.
+Nonetheless, the alternative is to postulate a mystery group of people who were the earliest herders who have completely vanished.
+There is no evidence for the language and culture of these peoples and it seems more credible to suppose that Berber did indeed expand outwards from the Nile Valley at an early period following the introduction of cattle, and diversified according to normal linguistic modes, although the need for continuing communication between herders may have slowed this process.